 If a vendor’s banking information is on their invoice or ACH is listed as their preferred payment method in the invoice payment instructions, Corpay One's OCR scanning technology will read those details and start paying them via ACH automatically.
 No manual vendor management needed!

 Sending an ACH payment is easy with Corpay One.
-Start sending unlimited ACH payments from your bank account for free - today!
+Start simplifying your payments with Corpay One - book a demo to get started today!